-The challenge to the future of AI in transportation
+The challenge to the future AI in transportation

-There are a number of challenges holding back the adoption of AI in transportation, especially in areas of public transportation.
-In particular, the use of AI-enabled MCAS systems has been implicated in the crashes of two advanced 737 Max 8 Boeing jets.
-While the fault might not lie specifically with the machine learning systems or algorithms, reduction in trust and faith from the public in AI-enabled systems will slow industry adoption of the technology.
-Commensurate with the adoption of AI technology needs to be increased use of transparent and explainable approaches to AI that will provide pilots and ground operations answers about why certain things are happening in real time, why certain decisions were made, and give humans the ultimate ability to control the craft in emergency situations.
+There are a number challenges holding back the adoption AI in transportation, especially in areas public transportation.
+In particular, the use AI-enabled MCAS systems has been implicated in the crashes two advanced 737 Max 8 Boeing jets.
+While the fault might not lie specifically with the machine learning systems or algorithms, reduction in trust and faith from the public in AI-enabled systems will slow industry adoption the technology.
+Commensurate with the adoption AI technology needs to be increased use transparent and explainable approaches to AI that will provide pilots and ground operations answers about why certain things are happening in real time, why certain decisions were made, and give humans the ultimate ability to control the craft in emergency situations.